WordPress/gutenberg/packages/core-data/src/types/README.md

 For example, in the block editor, content.rendered could used as a visual preview, and content.raw could be used to populate the code editor.

-When updating these rendered fields, Javascript is not be able to properly render arbitrary block markup.
+When updating these rendered fields, JavaScript is not be able to properly render arbitrary block markup.
 Therefore, it stores only the raw markup without the rendered part.
 And since that's a string, the entire field becomes a string.